Spot Metering – A Beginner’s Guide on How to Use it

 When taking portrait photography, I always use spot metering mode.
 First, I’ll take a reading using the matrix metering mode to get an overview of the light on my subject and scene.
 Then I’ll switch to spot metering mode and take an exposure reading from the face of my subject.

-This reading will determine what a good exposure setting will be so I can capture their skin tone, so it looks good.
+This reading will determine what a good exposure setting will be so I can capture their skin tone so it looks good.
 This will be different for caucasian skin than for Asian skin or darker skin tones.

 man using a phone, high contrast image.

 With portrait photography against a light or a dark background, using spot metering mode is best.
 This will help you avoid reading light from the background and take a reading only from your subject’s face.
 This is why it’s so important to know how your camera manages the spot metering point.
 Does it follow the AF point?
-Or does it remain on the center spot?
+Or does it remain in the center spot?
 Knowing this will make your metering work better for you.

 If you do not know where your spot metering is taking a reading from, the results can be worse than when you are taking a reading from the entire scene.
-Positioning the spot precisely where you want it, in portrait photography, this is on the subject’s face, you will get the best results.
+Positioning the spot precisely where you want it, in portrait photography, is on the subject’s face, and you will get the best results.

 photo of a person and geometric shapes taken using spot metering.